gautampanday/frontend-interview-question/README.md

 If the values of the session variable and the hidden form field match, the web application accepts the request.
 If they do not match, the request is dropped.
 In this case, the attacker does not know the exact value of the hidden form field that is needed for the request to be accepted, so he cannot launch a CSRF attack.
 In fact, due to same origin policy, the attacker can’t even read the response that contains the token.

-[11/03, 12:08] Gautam: Explain event propagation in JavaScript Event propagation is a mechanism that defines how events propagate or travel through the DOM tree to arrive at its target and what happens to it afterward.
+# Explain event propagation in JavaScript

+Event propagation is a mechanism that defines how events propagate or travel through the DOM tree to arrive at its target and what happens to it afterward.

 Let's understand this with the help of an example, suppose you have assigned a click event handler on a hyperlink (i.e. <a> element) which is nested inside a paragraph (i.e. <p> element).
 Now if you click on that link, the handler will be executed.
 But, instead of link, if you assign the click event handler to the paragraph containing the link, then even in this case, clicking the link will still trigger the handler.
 That's because events don't just affect the target element that generated the event—they travel up and down through the DOM tree to reach their target.
 This is known as event propagation

 In modern browser event propagation proceeds in two phases: capturing, and bubbling phase.

-[11/03, 12:10] Gautam: The Capturing Phase
+# The Capturing Phase
 In the capturing phase, events propagate from the Window down through the DOM tree to the target node.
 For example, if the user clicks a hyperlink, that click event would pass through the <html> element, the <body> element, and the <p> element containing the link.

 Also if any ancestor (i.e. parent, grandparent, etc.) of the target element and the target itself has a specially registered capturing event listener for that type of event, those listeners are executed during this phase.

-[11/03, 12:10] Gautam: The Bubbling Phase
+# The Bubbling Phase

 In the bubbling phase, the exact opposite occurs.
 In this phase event propagates or bubbles back up the DOM tree, from the target element up to the Window, visiting all of the ancestors of the target element one by one.
 For example, if the user clicks a hyperlink, that click event would pass through the <p> element containing the link, the <body> element, the <html> element, and the document node.

 Also, if any ancestor of the target element and the target itself has event handlers assigned for that type of event, those handlers are executed during this phase.

-[11/03, 12:11] Gautam: Stopping the Event Propagation You can also stop event propagation in the middle if you want to prevent any ancestor element's event handlers from being notified about the event.
+# Stopping the Event Propagation

+You can also stop event propagation in the middle if you want to prevent any ancestor element's event handlers from being notified about the event.

 For example, suppose you have nested elements and each element has onclick event handler that displays an alert dialog box.
 Normally, when you click on the inner element all handlers will be executed at once, since event bubble up to the DOM tree.
 To prevent this situation you can stop event from bubbling up the DOM tree using the event.stopPropagation() method.
 In the following example click event listener on the parent elements will not execute if you click on the child elements.

-[11/03, 12:15] Gautam: What are differences between $(document).ready and $(window).load?
+#  What are differences between $(document).ready and $(window).load?

 $(window).load is an event that fires when the DOM and all the content (everything) on the page is fully loaded like CSS, images and frames.
 One best example is if we want to get the actual image size or to get the details of anything we use it.

 $(document).ready() indicates that code in it need to be executed once the DOM got loaded and ready to be manipulated by script.
 It won't wait for the images to load for executing the jQuery script.

-[11/03, 12:21] Gautam: Write a program to multiply two numbers with out using * symbol function multiply(a, b){
+# Write a program to multiply two numbers with out using * symbol

+function multiply(a, b){
   let answer = a
   for(var i = 0; i < b - 1; i++){